A segregated reduced order model of a pressure-based solver for turbulent compressible flows: Full-order discretization method

-The discretized version of the continuity equation then reads:
+By exploiting the divergence theorem, the discretized version of the continuity equation then reads:

-Of course all the variables in a Finite Volume scheme are known only at the cell center so their values at the center of the faces has to be calculated by interpolating the neighbor cell center values.
+where the subscript $\square\rvert_{f}$ indicates that those variables are evaluated at the center of the face $f$ and $\bm{S}_f$ is the oriented surface of the same face while $Nf_{i}$ is the total number of faces surrounding the $i$-th cell while $F_f$ stands for the mass flux crossing the face $f$ as shown in \autoref{fig:cells}.
+It is important to recall that, all the variables in a Finite Volume scheme are known only at the cell center, so their values at the center of the faces has to be calculated by interpolating the neighbor cell center values.

 Let us now take into consideration the momentum equation.
 It has to be integrated over the volume of every cell and it can then be analysed term by term, starting from the convective one:

 The first part of the diffusion term is discretized as follows: